-The pot then went into the cupboard for a few days before I remembered I was supposed to be using it.
+I forgot about it.
+The pot went into the cupboard for a few days before I remembered I was supposed to be using it…

 I tried some and put it in the fridge.
-Then it went too hard (I had heard you could spread it on bread, but you needed a pickaxe to use this), so I put it in the cupboard and forgot about it for a while.
+Then it went too hard (I had heard you could spread it on bread, but you needed a pick-axe to use this), so I put it back in the cupboard.

 Out of sight, out of mind